 The Romanian tax treatment of income obtained from dividends has been the subject of several changes over time.
 These changes were enacted into the Romanian Tax Code by successive Romanian governments.
-The latest and most important of them was the increase of the tax rate from 5% to 8% as of 1 January 2023.
+The latest and most important of them was the recent increase of the tax rate from 8% to 10% as of 1 January 2025.

-Below you can find out all the necessary information about Romanian taxes on dividends due in 2024, and the obligations you have regarding tax reporting of dividend income, both as a company and as individual shareholder.
+Below you can find out all the necessary information about Romanian taxes on dividends due in 2024, but also information on the recent change for 2025.
+We explain the obligations you have regarding tax reporting of dividend income, both as a company and as individual shareholder.
 All of them in the article below.

 According to Romanian companies law (Law no. 31/1990), any individual or legal person may benefit from the payment of dividends when he/she owns shares in a company, no matter if it is a limited liability company, or a joint stock company.